bratislava/konto.bratislava.sk/next/README.md

 We are using [graphql-codegen](https://the-guild.dev/graphql/codegen) to generate GraphQL client from our Strapi (CMS) schema.

-To generate API clients run `yarn generate-clients`. `--skip-validate-spec` flag is required until all errors in the specification are resolved.
+To generate API clients run `npm run generate-clients`. `--skip-validate-spec` flag is required until all errors in the specification are resolved.

 Forms: